HappyGnome/LuaWorker/README.md

 # LuaWorker

 ## Introduction
 LuaWorker aims to be a clean and lightweight Lua threading module.
-The original motivation for this project was the need to write a mod for a game running Lua 5.1.5 which could trigger asynchronous tasks (e.g. http requests) to the main game loop.
+The original motivation for this project was the need to write a mod for a game running Lua 5.1.5 which could trigger asynchronous tasks (e.g. http requests) from the main game loop.

 ## Lua versions
 LuaWorker is initially targeted at [Lua 5.1.5](https://www.lua.org/versions.html), but it should be possible to adapt it for later versions.
 Required lua source to build LuaWorker for Lua 5.1.5 and to test it on Windows 10+ are included.